priyanka-890/priyanka-890/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on MERN Project..
+- 🌱 I’m currently learning React.
+- 👯 I’m looking to collaborate on Full Stack Projects
+- 🤔 I’m looking for help with React.
+- 💬 Ask me about Full Stack Technologies
+- 📫 How to reach me: priyanka890@gmail.com
+- 😄 Pronouns: Priyanka
+-->
 <!--
 **priyanka-890/priyanka-890** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.